OlohiJohn/digital_circuits_fall2025/README.md

 # digital_circuits_fall2025
-Contains projects Olohi and Victoira worked on as part of their CSC 328 class
+Contains projects Olohi and Victoria worked on as part of their CSC 328 class